do-diegoortiz/podcast-nextjs/README.md

-Next help us to handle the server error, only passing the statusCode as an attribute The `res` prop tell us the status that server replied
+Next help us to handle the server error, only passing the statusCode as an attribute The `res` prop tell us the status that server replied You can also create custom error with a file _error.js inside pages